How is PubMed @ Himmelfarb different from that available at www.pubmed.gov?

 The All results tab displays the total 204 articles and is completely unfiltered.
 Among the first three articles in this group, two were written in Polish:

-The EBM/Clinical Reviews displays only systematic reviews, meta analyses, and practice guidelines which were written in English.
+The EBM/Systematic Reviews displays only systematic reviews, meta analyses, and practice guidelines which were written in English.
 This group contains 14 articles which review the available evidence.
 The first three articles in this group are:

 The EBM/Clinical Trials tab displays only controlled clinical trials, multicenter studies, and randomized controlled trials which were written in English.
 This group contains only 1 article.

 The Reviews tab displays review articles written in English.
-The articles in this tab may have some overlap with the EBM/Clinical Reviews group, but this group will generally contain more articles.
+The articles in this tab may have some overlap with the EBM/Systematic Reviews group, but this group will generally contain more articles.
 The Reviews tab includes reviews which used rigorous methodology to analyze available evidence as well as more overview-type review articles.
 The first three articles in this set are:

 MMR: where are we now?
 Elliman D, Bedford H. Arch Dis Child.
 2007 Dec;92(12):1055-7.
 Epub 2007 Jul 11.
 Review.
 No abstract available.